Ben-Cottreau/Ben-Cottreau.github.io/_talks/02_talk.md

 location: "Lyon, France"
 ---

 Introduction to mobility and transport studies through the lens of economic, sociological and environmental analyses.
+(Load: 42h)

 Level: Bachelor of Engineering, 3rd year.
-Load: 42h
+School Year 2023 and 2024.